piecioshka/test-reapp/README.md

 reapp run
 ```

-which start server on default port (3010).
+which start server on default port (`3010`).

-Command to buidl package:
+Command to build package:
 ```
 reapp build
 ```

+which create `build/web/` directory with app package.

 ## Details